UPPMAX/HPC-python/docs/load_run.rst

     + You can run two python modules at the same time if ONE of the module is ``python/2.X.Y`` and the other module is ``python3/3.X.Y`` (not ``python/3.X.Y``).

-.. admonition:: Why are there both Python/2.X.Y and Python/3.Z.W modules?

-    Some existing software might use `Python2` and some will use `Python3`.
-Some of the Python packages have both `Python2` and `Python3` versions.
-Check what your software as well as the installed modules need when you pick!

 Run
 ---